jValdron/flyball-planner/README.md

 - Add, edit, or remove dogs under each owner.

 ## Running Locally
-There are two ways to run the application locally:
+There are 3 ways to run the application locally:

 ### 1. Using Docker Compose
 Ensure **Docker** and **Docker Compose** are installed, then run: